-First, find the budget.
-Look at expenditures first.
-This section is usually broken down into categories, beginning with "General Government," and running down, page by page, each of the departments and functions of town government, including roads, sewer, water, and the like.
-Each heading is followed by a series of columns, showing the actual and budgeted expenditures for the last three years.
+ning with "General Government" and running down, page by page, each of the departments and functions of town government, including roads, sewer, water, and the like.
+Each heading is followed by a series of columns showing the actual and budgeted expenditures for the last three years.
 Running your finger or a straight edge along this line shows how the budget has changed over time.
-It also shows how well the selectboard has been in predicting how much the town needs for line items.
+It also shows how well the selectboard has done in predicting how much the town needs for line items.